sapegin/washingcode-book/manuscript/120_Linting.md

 #### Don’t disable linter rules for the whole file

-Disabling lint rules for a particular line instead of the whole file, will allow the linter to find violations of the same rule in other lines.
+Disabling linter rules for a particular line instead of the whole file, will allow the linter to find violations of the same rule in other lines.

 This will disable the [no-await-in-loop](https://eslint.org/docs/latest/rules/no-await-in-loop) rule for the whole file: